InnerSourceCommons/InnerSourceLearningPath/contributor/03-contributor-ethos.md

 #### Getting in

-In the real world their are several ways that guests are invited in:
+In the real world there are several ways that guests are invited in:

 * An "open" sign lets them know they can walk right in without knocking.
 * Knock on the door unexpected.